abhijithk1/clock/README.md

 1. Clone the repo

-2. Right click and click on Open in Live Server
+2. Right click on the `.html` file and click on Open in Live Server

 #### What I learned